particle-iot/docs/src/content/datasheets/certifications/certification.md

 #### AT&T (LTE Cat M1)

-The Boron LTE (BRN402) and E Series LTE (E402) are certified for use on the AT&T LTE Cat M1 network.
+The Boron LTE (BRN402), E Series LTE (E402), and B Series SoM (B402) are certified for use on the AT&T LTE Cat M1 network.
 From the [AT&T Certified Devices page](https://iotdevices.att.com/certified-devices.aspx) search for "Particle".